2016–17 Northern Iowa Panthers men's basketball team

 The 2016–17 Northern Iowa Panthers men's basketball team represented the University of Northern Iowa during the 2016–17 NCAA Division I men's basketball season.
-The Panthers, led by eleventh year head coach Ben Jacobson, played their home games at the McLeod Center in Cedar Falls, IA as members of the Missouri Valley Conference.
+The Panthers, led by eleventh-year head coach Ben Jacobson, played their home games at the McLeod Center in Cedar Falls, IA as members of the Missouri Valley Conference.
 They finished the regular season 14–16, 9–9 in MVC play to finish in a tie for third place.
 As the No. 3 seed in the MVC tournament, they lost to Missouri State in the quarterfinals.

 Previous season

-The Panthers finished 2015–16 season with a record of 23–13, 11–7 in Missouri Valley play to finish in a tie for fourth place.
-The Panthers defeated Southern Illinois, Wichita State, and Evansville to win the Missouri Valley tournament and earn the conference's automatic bid to the NCAA tournament.
-As a No. 11 seed, they defeated Texas in the first round to advance to the Second Round where they lost to Texas A&M.
+The Panthers finished the 2015–16 season with a record of 23–13, 11–7 in Missouri Valley play to finish in a tie for fourth place.
+They defeated Southern Illinois, Wichita State, and Evansville to win the Missouri Valley tournament and earn the conference's automatic bid to the NCAA tournament.
+As a No. 11 seed, they defeated Texas in the first round to advance to the second round, where they lost to Texas A&M.